 Eight People Who Know Your Child Well

 Identify eight people who are vested in your teenager.
-Your child should trust these individuals, and they should be people who will give strong, honest, feedback.
+Your child should trust these individuals, and they should be people who will give strong, honest feedback.

 Give each individual the career survey and ask them to complete it anonymously.
 It is important that your child doesn’t know who made a statement because this can skew their perception of the feedback.
+The survey results will help provide a clear picture from people who care about your child.

 Helping Teens with Self Discovery Assessments and Quizzes

-Throughout the course, Greg and Beth guide students through a self-discovery process that helps them identify their own core values and what is important to them.
+Greg and Beth guide students through a self-discovery process that helps them identify their core values and what is important to them.
+The benefits of the self-knowledge gained through the College Flight Plan course can impact your child’s entire life.

 Self-Discovery for Teens: Identify Core Values